cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ...
 {{< /gsHighlight >}}

-After downloading the manager resources package, and placing it in an accessible fileserver, change its URL in the inputs file to point to the accessible location, for example:
+After you have downloaded the Manager resources package to an accessible fileserver, change its URL in the inputs file to point to the accessible location, for example:

 {{< gsHighlight yaml >}}
 #############################